torchbox/k8s-ts-ingress/README.md

     * Bug fix: with some combinations of Traffic Server and OpenSSL versions, TLS certificates might not be loaded correctly.
 Use the new TS_SSL_CERT_HOOK hook to ensure this works properly in all cases.
+    * Bug fix: An Endpoints with more than one port or address could be parsed incorrectly or cause a crash.
 * 1.0.0-alpha4:
     * Do not return a client error if the requested host or path was not found, to allow use with other plugins like healthchecks.